What to Buy in November

 Did you know: January to March is considered the wedding “off-season,” which means you can save a lot of money by planning a winter wedding.
 Many of the services associated with weddings, including banquet hall rentals, photographers and limos, experience their lowest demand levels during the winter months.
 Discounts of 10% to 25% or more off regular prices are frequently offered during this time.

 - Turkey: Of course you need to buy your turkey at least a few days before Thanksgiving, but it also pays to plan for that purchase even earlier in the month.
-See if any stores are running promotions that reward loyal customers with a free turkey, and look into any credit cards you have or may want to sign up for that provide generous cash-back offers for what you spend at the supermarket.
+See if any stores are running promotions that reward loyal customers with a free turkey or offer a lower price per pound if you spend a minimum amount on other products.
+Also try looking into any credit cards you have or may want to sign up for that provide generous cash-back offers for what you spend at the supermarket.
 Since you’ll be buying a lot of food in the weeks ahead anyway, you might as well get a break.

 To qualify for supermarket turkey promotions, customers usually have to spend $200 to $400 over about a month, a requirement that many families meet in just a week.
 For credit cards, take a look at the select few that will give you the most back for your supermarket spend in our article Best Grocery Credit Cards.

 - Blu-rays: Blu-ray movie prices will decrease throughout the month leading up to Black Friday.
 Check out daily deals on Amazon and other sites where you can find some titles for as low as $3.
 Load up now for holiday stocking stuffers.

 For the first few weeks of November, consumers should avoid buying anything that is traditionally a staple of Black Friday sales, including the following items: